Essential Phone: Everything you need to know about Andy Rubin's new Android phone

 The Essential Phone costs $699 for 128GB of storage.
 It can be ordered unlocked in Black Moon or Pure White through Essential.com, Best Buy, and Amazon, or through its exclusive carrier, Sprint.
 The unlocked version of the phone will work with all carriers.

-The handset will begin shipping on September 1 solely in the Black Moon color.
-The Pure White version of the phone will ship a couple of weeks later.
+Early preorder of the handset have begun shipping and are already starting to show up in customers' mailboxes.
+Listing at Amazon and Best Buy say the Black Moon color will ship by Sept.
+8, and the Pure White version of the phone will ship a couple of weeks later.
 The other colors, Stellar Grey and Ocean Depths, aren’t available for purchase yet.

 Essential Phone display and design